Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver Hot Chocolate Festival

 Vancouver Hot Chocolate FestivalThe Vancouver Hot Chocolate Festival is a local excuse for people to treat themselves to mugs of gourmet hot cocoa from some of the city’s best cafes.

-In 2024 the Vancouver Hot Chocolate Festival ran from January 13th until February 14th.
+In 2025 the Vancouver Hot Chocolate Festival runs from January 18th until February 14th.

-2024 marks the 14th anniversary of Vancouver’s Hot Chocolate Festival.
-The event ran from January 13th to February 14th, so up until Valentine’s Day.
-This year, there were 162 flavours from 105 different locations.
+2025 marks the 15th anniversary of Vancouver’s Hot Chocolate Festival.
+The event runs from January 18th to February 14th, so up until Valentine’s Day.
+This year’s festival features 180 flavours from 124 different locations.

 Each place offers a special selection of hot chocolate creations during the festival.
 Ingredients include everything from white chocolate to dark chocolate, Belgian chocolate, exotic whipped creams, cookie crumbs and even ice cream!